 2. Paraiso Vineyards: They produce other fab wines; like their Chardonnay.
 I'm a huge fan of their Pinot Noir.
 If you'd like to get an idea of why I think so highly of this producer, please click here.
-I hope some day to get the opportunity to visit them in person.

 6. Tablas Creek: [aka, the Rhone Zone] This winery has long been a favorite of mine, since my very first trip to Paso Robles and they continue to impress with each and every visit.
 I always walk out the tasting room doors with a few bottles in tow.
 Since they have re-done the tasting room, expanded it, the experience is so much better.
-This winery folks is a class act [not to say the other are not] but they stand-out out in my mind as one of the best examples of this how you do it [wineries in Temecula, please take note].
-Mrs. Cuvee and I; unannounced [they don't know I have a blog] feel very welcomed right away, no hand up-front collecting tasting fees, just wonderful easy-going Paso Robles style customer service.
-The wines are off the chart good, you would find it difficult to not like something.
+Folks, this winery is a class act [not to say the other are not] but they stand-out out in my mind as one of the best examples of this how you do it [wineries in Temecula, please take note].
+Mrs. Cuvee and I; unannounced [they don't know I have a blog] feel very welcomed right away, no hand up-front collecting tasting fees, just fantastic easy-going Paso Robles style customer service.
+The wines are off the chart excellent, you would find it difficult to not like something.

 7. Alta Colina: Wow, another Rhone-Zone super-star in the making, not just another high-flying act either, these are some serious, very well built wines which come dressed to impress right away.
-The tasting room, is comfy and inviting, sharing work space with another winery next door.
+The tasting room, is comfy and inviting, sharing workspace with another winery next door.
 Their vineyards are beautiful, tucked away in the Paso Robles hillsides, but the views from the top are as impressive as the wines in the bottle.
 This place was highly recommended to us by the great folks at Calcareous, thanks for the tip.
 A boutique winery; which sells nearly 70% percent of the fruit they produce.
 A visit to this Central Coast winery is a must for any Rhone-Zone seeker.

 8. Jada Vineyards and Winery: Another great Central Coast winery serving up some fantastic Rhone selections, ready to titillate the taste-buds of even the most snobby of wine-geeks.
 Stephen Tanzer, renown wine-critic, not known for flabby or feigned praise, gives Jada high-marks nearly across the board.
 I too join with him, these wines are well made, wonderfully executed winemaking, exquisite fruit, long caressing finish, crisp elegance.
-There's nothing to think about here, just walk-in, grab a mixed case and go home a happy vino-sapien.
+There's nothing to think about here, just walk-in, grab a mixed case and go home a happy vino-sapiens.

 9. Sextant Wines: Another Central Coast wine scene superstar; this year was my first visit to their tasting room in San Luis Obispo or SLO for short.
 They are working on open a tasting room in Paso Robles, on the wine super-highway 46 west.
 The tasting room in SLO is very inviting, they also have fantastic cheese selection, that you don't want to miss out on.
 They produce some of the very best Zinfandel's, you will encounter in the state, along with Cabernet Sauvignon and Chardonnays which are not the typical buttered popcorn style, which has caused some folk to flee to the ABC club.

 There you have it folks, my top-ten list of Central Coast wines, that I know, will make your palate and your wallet very happy.
-There were more than a few places which were left off this list [sigh], but as top-tens go, you will may be hard pressed to disagree with it.
+There were more than a few places which were left off this list [sigh], but as top-tens go, you will be hard-pressed to disagree with it.
 If I left your favorite off the list, feel free to pipe-up, and or pop-off in the comment section below.
 Until next time folks sip, long and prosper!